VariantSync/VEVOS_Extraction/README.md

 For Linux, even considering only the commits between two minor revisions, e.g. v4.1 and v4.2, can take several days.

 #### Errors in Log
-If the entire history of BusyBox or Linux is considered, large numbers of non-extractable commits are to be expected.
+If the entire history of BusyBox or Linux is considered, non-extractable commits are to be expected.
-Therefore, errors that appear in the log do not indicate a problem with the setup, but only indicate that a commit could not be processed.
+Therefore, errors that appear in the log do not necessarily indicate a problem with the setup, but only indicate that a commit could not be processed.

 #### Examples:
 ```